limbo-works/Limbo.Umbraco.RecycleBin/README.md

 ## Installation

-This package is available for Umbraco 10+ via NuGet.
-To install the package, you can use either .NET CLI:
 The Umbraco 13 version of this package is only available via [**NuGet**](https://www.nuget.org/packages/Limbo.Umbraco.RecycleBin/13.0.0).
 To install the package, you can use either .NET CLI:

 ```